IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 ```bash
 yum install wget tar-gnu gzip nano openjdk-11
 ```

 Alternatively, use Access Client Solutions to install these packages.

 # Step 2: Download WildFly

 ## Technique 1: Using `wget`
+(change the version number, if needed, to the version you would like to install)
 ```shell
 cd $DOWNLOAD
 wget https://github.com/wildfly/wildfly/releases/download/26.0.0.Final/wildfly-26.0.0.Final.tar.gz